MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 ## Verify GPU driver installation

-After you've completed all the [prerequisites](#prerequisites), you must verify if the GPU driver is installed and partitionable.
+After you complete all the [prerequisites](#prerequisites), you must verify if the GPU driver is installed and partitionable.

 ## [Windows Admin Center](#tab/windows-admin-center)